On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Dirichlet form

 We claim: \begin{lemma} Almost surely in $X$, $F$ is a PCAF in the strict sense whose support is the whole domain $D$.
 Also, the Revuz measure of $F$ is the Liouville measure $M$. \end{lemma}

 {\it Proof.} The fact that $F$ is a PCAF in the strict sense whose support is the whole domain $D$ is a direct consequence of \cite{GRV} as summarized in (\ref{quasiregular}).

-The Revuz measure $\mu$ associated to $F$ is the unique measure on $D$ that does not charge polar sets and such that: for all continuous compactly supported function $f$.
+The Revuz measure $\mu$ associated to $F$ is the unique measure on $D$ that does not charge polar sets and such that:

+for all continuous nonnegative compactly supported functions $f,g$.
 Here $B^x$ stands for the law of a Brownian motion starting from $x$.
-Let us denote by $p_t(x,y)$ the standard heat kernel on $D$.
+Recall that $p_s(x,y)$ is the standard heat kernel on $D$.
 To identify the measure $\mu$ it suffices to compute its values on the set of continuous functions with compact support.
 For such a function, we have:

 Then

 The proof is complete.